Total Price: $

 If you're trying to see some bigger images of the Mojo HD4 click on the 'GALLERY' tab below.
 That's where the nice big images should be.

 Let's get right into it:

-The Ibis Cycles Enduro Race Team*--currently the #1 team in the Enduro World Series standings--has been giving us feedback and recommendations for the last couple of years on what they want to see in a next-generation enduro bike.
+The Ibis Cycles Enduro Race Team*-- the reigning World Champion team in the Enduro World Series--has been giving us feedback and recommendations for the last couple of years on what they want to see in a next-generation enduro bike.
 Our engineers, mechanics and designers have been working with the team to realize these goals, and we are pleased to announce the 4th generation of the Mojo HD, which we're dubbing the HD4.

 The new bike is inspiring to ride.
 I felt like I knew what it was going to do as soon as I hopped on it for the first run.
 When the trail points down hill and things get steeper, the bike is easy to move around, giving me that extra bit of confidence.
 After testing the bike for months, I am so happy we finally get to race it because it loves to go fast!

 We're happy to report that Robin, just a day after he wrote this quote, rode his HD4 to a best-ever 6th place finish at the EWS in Wicklow, Ireland.